veekaybee/veekaybee.github.io/content/blog/2022-11-18-sd-safety-filter.md

 One I ran into recently was ["Red-Teaming the Stable Diffusion Safety Filter."](https://arxiv.org/abs/2210.04610v5)

-Having worked in content moderation before, the concept of how to moderate the content of a deep learning model was interesting to me and I thought it benefitted from a broader look.
+Having worked on content moderation before, the concept of how to moderate the content of a deep learning model was interesting to me and I thought it benefitted from a broader look.

 Let's dive in by starting with the paper title.
 The concept of "red-teaming" comes from cybersecurity.
 A red team is a group of people who have been authorized to act as an attacker in a given organization and probe for threats against a company's security set-up.
 What they do can range from social engineering to penetration testing.
 The counter to this is the blue team, who defends against the red-team in this simulated scenario.